-For CIFS, type the following details:

-• Share Name/Address-Enter IP address or hostname and the root shared folder location.
+- 1. For CIFS, type the following details: - a.
+Share Name/Address-Enter IP address or hostname and the root shared folder location.
 For example,

-'''

-\192.168.20.26\ folder or \ hostname\ folder
+\\192.168.20.26\shared folder or \\hostname\share folder

-'''

-- Domain and User Name-Type the correct domain and user name required to login the network share.
+- b.
+Domain and User Name-Type the correct domain and user name required to log in to the network share.
 For example, login-name@myDomain, and if there is no domain, type only the login name.
-For example, login-name. - Password-Password to access the share. - File Path or Update package path-Name of the DUP location or subdirectory, where the catalog is stored.
+For example, login-name. - c.
+Password-Password to access the share. - d.
+File Path or Update package path-Name of the DUP location or subdirectory, where the catalog is stored. - 2.
+For NFS, type the following details: - a.
+Share Name-Path to the repository or the shared folder where the DUPs are stored.

-NFS

-For NFS, type the following details:

-• Share Name-Path to the repository or the shared folder where the DUPs are stored.
 For example,

-'''

 \\192.168.20.26\sharename or \\servername\sharename

-'''

-- File Path or Update package path-Name of the DUP location or subdirectory, where the catalog is stored. - NOTE: If the catalog file is located in the root folder, do not enter the filename in the File Path or Update package path field.
-However, if the catalog file is located in a subdirectory, enter the subdirectory name. - (i) NOTE: If the catalog file and DUP are downloaded from downloads.dell.com, do not copy them to a subdirectory. - NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
-For example, if 56 characters are used for file name and extension, only 200 characters can be used for the path.
-Lifecycle Controller does not support these characters -:, ,?,",<,>,|,#,%,^, and SPACE.
+- b.
+File Path or Update package path-Name of the DUP location or subdirectory, where the catalog is stored. - (i) NOTE: If the catalog file is located in the root folder, do not enter the filename in the File Path or Update package path field.
+However, if the catalog file is located in a subdirectory, enter the subdirectory name.

-HTTP or HTTPS

-For HTTP or HTTPS, type the following details:

-• Share Name/Address-Path to the address where the DUPs or repository is located.
-For example,

-'''
+(i) NOTE: If the catalog file and DUP are downloaded from downloads.dell.com, do not copy them to a subdirectory.

+- () NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
+For example, if 56 characters are used for the file name and extension, only 200 characters can be used for the path.
+Lifecycle Controller does not support these characters -:, ,?,",<,>,|,#,%,^, and SPACE. - 3.
+For HTTP or HTTPS, type the following details: - a.
+Share Name/Address-Path to the address where the DUPs or repository is located.
+For example, b.
+File Path or Update package path-Name of the DUP location or subdirectory, where the catalog is stored.

 192.168.20.26 or servername

-'''